netscaler/netscaler-k8s-ingress-controller/metrics-visualizer/README.md

 Metrics Visualization of NetScaler Appliances in Kubernetes
 ===

-This document describes how the [NetScaler Metrics Exporter](https://github.com/citrix/netscaler-metrics-exporter) and [Prometheus-Operator](https://github.com/coreos/prometheus-operator) can be used to monitor VPX/CPX ingress devices and CPX-EW (east-west) devices.
+This document describes how the [NetScaler Metrics Exporter](https://github.com/citrix/netscaler-metrics-exporter) and [Prometheus-Operator](https://github.com/coreos/prometheus-operator) can be used to auto-detect and monitor VPX/CPX ingress devices and CPX-EW (east-west) devices.
+Moitoring dashboards setup for detected devices will be brought up as Grafana dashboard.

 Launching Promethus-Operator
 ---
 Prometheus Operator has an expansive method of monitoring services on Kubernetes.
-To get started quickly, this guide uses [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus) and its [manifest](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus/manifests) files.
+It makes use ServiceMonitors defined by CRDs to automatically detect services and their corresponding pod endpoints.
+To get started a basic working model, this guide makes use of [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus) and its [manifest](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus/manifests) files.
-The manifest files help deploy a basic working model;
 ```
 git clone https://github.com/coreos/prometheus-operator.git
 kubectl create -f prometheus-operator/contrib/kube-prometheus/manifests/
 ```
-This creates several pods and services, of which ```prometheus-k8s-xx``` pods are for metrics aggregation and timestamping and ```grafana``` pods are for visualization.
-An output similar to this should be seen;
+This creates several pods and services, of which ```prometheus-k8s-xx``` pods aggregate and timestamp metrics collected from NetScaler devices, and the ```grafana``` pod can be used for visualization.
+An output similar to this should be seen:
 ```
 $ kubectl get pods -n monitoring
 NAME                                   READY     STATUS    RESTARTS   AGE